145+ Best Girl Dog Names for Your Pretty Puppy

 • Becky (Tom Sawyer)

-• Penny (short for Penelope, the wife of Odysseus in Homer’s The Odyssey)
+• Penny (short for Penelope, a character in Homer’s The Odyssey)

 Food inspired girl dog name hand-lettered over a photo of a dog on a pink background